aidevnet/DEVWKS-2367/SD-WAN-MSP-Demo-Open-Back-End/README.md

 To use this application you will need:
 * Docker 18.06+
-* Cisco SD-WAN single tenant fabrics
+* Cisco Catalyst SD-WAN single tenant fabrics

 ## Install and setup